 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Invivyd, Inc. – IVVD, ADGI

-/EIN News/ -- CEDARHURST, N.Y., Feb.
-15, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Invivyd, Inc. (the “Company”) (NasdaqGM: IVVD) f/k/a Adagio Therapeutics, Inc. (“Adagio”) (NasdaqGM: ADGI), if they purchased the Company’s shares between November 29, 2021 and December 14, 2021, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Feb.
+15, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Invivyd, Inc. (the "Company") IVVD f/k/a Adagio Therapeutics, Inc. ("Adagio") ADGI, if they purchased the Company's shares between November 29, 2021 and December 14, 2021, inclusive (the "Class Period").
 Shareholders have until April 3, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgm-ivvd/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).